• Skip to primary navigation

 It must be the way I was raised but I have a thing about throwing stuff out.
 When items of clothing rip or tear, I do my best to extend their life by mending them.
 When products come in glass or durable plastic jars, I keep them to use for other things around the house.
 I save odds & ends from packaging to make junk sculptures with my boys.
 I recycle everything I can and compost food scraps to create dirt for our garden.
 All in all, our actual garbage output ends up being pretty low and that makes me happy!

-Save the pulp!
+Save the Pulp from Juicing

 One of the things I hate wasting is the pulp left over from juicing fruits and vegetables.
 Sure, I can throw it in my compost bucket but I’d rather go one step further and find a way to eat it.
 Juicer pulp is perfectly good, healthy food after all!
 When I make carrot apple juice, I use the pulp to make Carrot Apple Fiber Muffins but up until recently, I had not come up with a good use for the leftover pulp from green juices.
 I figured soup was probably the best place to sneak it in, so I got to work in the kitchen and came up with this recipe for Juicer Pulp Minestrone.

 OK, let’s get started.
 You saved your juice pulp, right?
-Here’s what I ended up with after making a glass of Sweet Greens Juice from carrots, apple, ginger and swiss chard.
+Here’s what I ended up with after making a glass of Sweet Greens juice from carrots, apple, ginger and swiss chard.

 Juice Pulp Minestrone www.mindfulmomma.com